List of content you will read in this article:

 2. Choice of OS

 Unlike an RDP, which only supports Windows OS servers, with a VPS, you get a wide variety of operating system choices.
-Most VPS server providers will even allow you to install a custom OS that fits your needs.
+Most Best VPS providers will even allow you to install a custom OS that fits your needs.
 The only other way to have this freedom is to get a dedicated server, however, those are in a completely different price range.

 3. Administrative or Root access